tudocomp/tudocomp/docs/Documentation.md

 ~~~

-Finally, lets look at the implementation for the actual encoder classes.
+Finally, let us look at the implementation for the actual encoder classes.
-For our example, we'll define two different ones, one doing the existing
+For our example, we will define two encoders: one doing the existing
 human readable encoding of repeats (`"aaaa" -> "a%3%"`), and another one
-doing a more binary oriented one, where instead of a readable number it just
+computing a binary oriented output, where (instead of a readable number) it
-encodes the length as an byte directly (`"aaaa" -> [97, 255, 3]`, with `255`
+encodes the length as a byte directly (`"aaaa" -> [97, 255, 3]`, with `255`
 being the escape symbol).

 Again, for the sake of simplicity, we don't address some of the hidden bugs
-like `'%'` or `'\xff'` appearing in the input text, or there being an
+like `'%'` or `'\xff'` appearing in the input text, or the case that there is
-repeat longer than what fits in an byte.
+a character repetition longer than what fits in a byte.

 ~~~ { .cpp }
 class ExampleDebugCoder: public Algorithm {